 The establishment of an academy of health and medical sciences in Australia, independent of government and able to speak authoritatively with a high level of expertise, was initially proposed by Professor Warwick Anderson in 2012.
 A small group of eminent medical research leaders began to consider such an organisation and to develop the concept into a reality.
 Professor Ed Byrne, Vice-Chancellor, Monash University proposed to his colleagues from the Group of Eight universities that such an organisation would be valuable in the Australian context, and that Go8 should support its development.
 In November 2013, a Development Committee of active health and medical research leaders met to establish the foundations of the Academy.
 They acknowledged the many important bodies and organisations in health and medical sciences in Australia, with whom the Academy would to work to achieve their objectives.

-The Academy will serve the three purposes identified as of high priority in the 2013 Strategic Review of Health and Medical Research (the McKeon Report):
+The Academy was set up to serve the three purposes identified as high priority in the 2013 Strategic Review of Health and Medical Research (the McKeon Report):

 Mentoring the next generation of clinician researchers

 Providing independent advice to government and others on issues relating to evidence based medical practice and medical researchers

 Providing a forum for discussion on progress on medical research with an emphasis on translation of research into practice

 This development phase was greatly facilitated by the Commonwealth Department of Health, the National Health and Medical Research Council, and the Group of Eight Universities.
 A Steering Committee was established to oversee the development.
 Members were Professors Ian Frazer, James Angus, Warwick Anderson, and John Horvath, supported by Dr Patricia Ridgway (NHMRC) and Alan Mackay (Go8).
 There were valuable consultations with a range of other key organisations, including the UK Academy of Medical Science.